KOGO (AM): 95.7 simulcast

 KOGO programming began simulcasting on 95.7 KUSS on November 7, 2011.
 Management saw fewer young and middle-aged listeners switching to AM so the plan was KOGO would gain younger listeners by being on the FM dial.

-The simulcast ended on November 16, 2012, at 7 p.m., when KOGO-FM began stunting with Christmas music.
-After Christmas it switched to Rhythmic Adult Contemporary music as KSSX.
-The combined ratings of AM 600 and FM 95.7 didn't make the simulcast as profitable as keeping the AM as a news/talk outlet and switching the FM to a music format.
+The simulcast ended on November 16, 2012, at 7 pm, when KOGO-FM began stunting with Christmas music.
+After Christmas it switched to rhythmic adult contemporary music as KSSX.
+The combined ratings of AM 600 and FM 95.7 did not make the simulcast as profitable as keeping the AM as a news/talk outlet and switching the FM to a music format.

 Programming

-Weekdays begin with "San Diego's Morning News" with Ted Garcia and LaDona Harvey.
-In middays, KOGO airs nationally syndicated shows from co-owned Premiere Networks: Rush Limbaugh and Sean Hannity.
-Late afternoon and evening drive time features local shows from Carl DeMaio, Lou Penrose, Darren Smith and Jack Cronin.
-In late nights and early mornings, KOGO carries "Coast to Coast AM with George Noory" and "This Morning, America's First News with Gordon Deal."
+As of November 2024, Weekdays begin with "San Diego's Morning News" with Ted Garcia and Veronica Carter.
+In middays, KOGO airs nationally syndicated shows from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show and The Sean Hannity Show.
+Late afternoon and evening drive time features local shows from Mike Slater, Lou Penrose, Leland Conway and Mark Larson.
+In late nights and early mornings, KOGO carries Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekends feature shows on money, health, faith and technology.
-Weekend hosts include Kim Komando, Bill Cunningham, Leo Laporte, Ric Edelman and "The Jesus Christ Show with Neil Saavedra."
-Most hours begin with world and national news from Fox News Radio.
+Weekend programs include The Kim Komando Show, Sunday Night with Bill Cunningham, Rich DeMuro on Tech, Armstrong & Getty, Somewhere in Time with Art Bell and The Jesus Christ Show with Neil Saavedra.
+Most hours begin with an update from Fox News Radio.